-Last updated on 26/01/2023
+Last updated on 21/10/2024

-Chapter 8, The Final Days
+Chapter 8.
+The Final Days.

 The twelfth day.
 In the days before the end of the holiday, the mood amongst the holidaymakers changed.
 Gradually it began to dawn on them that the day of their departure was drawing near.
 The girls had to explain to their newly acquired Italian boyfriends that they would soon be returning home to England.
-Some of them were desperate to get the experiences they had missed out on so far; or had not yet accomplished or had (as the case may be) and were sad to be saying goodbye to their new found sweethearts.
+Some of them were desperate to get the experiences they had missed out on so far or had not yet accomplished or had (as the case may be) and were sad to be saying goodbye to their newfound sweethearts.

 The adults spent hours in the local souvenir shops searching for gifts to take back to their family members and friends.
 Some were particularly keen to take home records of the music they had heard in Cattolica.
 Nothing like it was played on the radio at home and tunes of this kind were not available in the local record shops.
 It was the music they had heard in Italy that would most remind them of the time they had spent there.

 The accommodation at the hotel was constantly changing as groups left and new tours arrived.
 Dave and Nick were given a room of their own and the boys had a bedroom to themselves at last.
 In the afternoon it began to rain so the boys stayed in the hotel lounge.
 Kate came in.
 She was wearing a sack dress (a long one-piece costume popular in the sixties).
-For some reason it appeared to have a bit of a bulge in the middle.
+For some reason, it appeared to have a bit of a bulge in the middle.

-‘Hello Kate.
+‘Hello, Kate.
 Are you pregnant?’, Richard said jokingly pointing at the middle of Kate’s dress.
 She laughed and asked him for a light.

 Michael said to the others, ‘By the time she gets home she probably will be.’
 Kate looked at him in disgust; she puffed on her cigarette.
 ‘I don’t suppose you have exactly been acting like a saint Richard,’ she retorted.
-They exchanged a few more quips and sarcastic comments and then Kate said, ‘Fancy a walk down to the beach Richard?’
+They exchanged a few more quips and sarcastic comments and then Kate said, ‘Fancy a walk down to the beach, Richard?’
 Richard looked through the large window of the lounge and saw that the rain was easing off.
 The pair disappeared through the door, leaving Michael alone in the lounge.
 He got out his little notebook and began to write about his walking trip on the road to Ancona.
 He wrote:

 Being a writer makes me different to other people.
 They keep asking me why I am always writing things down in my notebook and I try to give them serious answers but I don’t think any of them understand.
 For me, writing helps to sort out my thoughts and feelings.
-In my notes I can record what I have seen and done and how it is has affected me.
+In my notes, I can record what I have seen and done and how it has affected me.
 I write about what other people have said and done and what I think about them.
 Italy is a wonderful place and I am so glad I came here.
 I have really fallen in love with the country and its people.
 I want to capture all these experiences and feelings before I lose them.
 I am like a pot into which all the life of the holiday is poured.
 I cannot keep it all in my mind; there is just too much of it and everything changes all the time.
-In my notes I feel that I can just about keep up with what is happening.
+In my notes, I feel that I can just about keep up with what is happening.
 But there are times when I struggle to take it all in.
 Everything is so complicated at times, even the things that seem to be simple.
 I use my notes to attempt to understand what it means.

 He was there for quite a long time, writing his thoughts, until he noticed that his book was almost full.
 He set off into the town to look for a new notebook.
 He was walking along the Via Guglielmo Marconi when we saw a beggar sitting at the side of the road.
 In front of the vagrant, an old cap was placed, containing a few coins that people how thrown into it.
 Two girls were walking by, eating snacks out of paper bags.
 One of the girls decided that she did not like the packet of snacks in her hand and she bent down and dropped it in front of the beggar.
 He picked it up and started to eat the contents.
 Michael saw this and was reminded of something he had read about people starving in the midst of plenty; he decided to write about this as soon as he found a new notebook.
 It proved to be a long search; writing pads and notebooks were not in high demand in Cattolica.
-After an hour of searching he found a newsagents and they had a small stock of lined pads, so he purchased a couple of them.
+After an hour of searching, he found newsagents and they had a small stock of lined pads, so he purchased a couple of them.

 Michael sauntered back to the hotel and sat in the lounge, scribbling about beggars and the ills and shortcomings of consumer society.
 None of the teenagers were around and he needed to rest from his long walk around the shops.
 Although the sun had come out, he decided to stay indoors and do some writing.
 Michael wrote in his notebook:

 It is good that we have seen so much history on this trip.
 If we had not gone to Rome, Assisi or San Marino, it would have been much less of an experience.
-Without these visits to places of great importance the holiday would not have been so good.
+Without these visits to places of great importance, the holiday would not have been so good.
 If we had spent two weeks just in a holiday resort it would have been boring.
 We could have flown directly to Rimini from England and stayed there seeing nothing but the cafés and bars and having nothing to do all day but laying around by the seaside.
 I don’t think I would have enjoyed a holiday like that.

 That night, at dinner, Richard, Kate and Michael sat together.
 Over the meal of chicken and potatoes, Richard was reluctant to say what he had been doing that afternoon.
 In answer to Michael’s questions, his replies were vague and evasive.
 Michael wondered what the two of them could have got up to while they had been away.
-By the time the dessert arrived, Michael had figured out, in his own mind, what they might have been doing; his conclusion that they had been having sex somewhere.
+By the time the dessert arrived, Michael had figured out, in his own mind, what they might have been doing; his conclusion was that they had been having sex somewhere.
 He was about to ask more interrogative questions when Sandra arrived at their table.
 She said, ‘Any of you fancy coming to the nightclub with me and Giovanni?’
 Richard glanced at Kate who nodded, ‘Sure.
 We’d love to come’, he replied.
 Michael was left out.

 Richard asked, ‘What time are you leaving?’
 Sandra asked them to meet her at the main entrance at nine o’clock.
 Richard stood up and said, ‘Right.
-I’m off to get ready’ and with that he walked out of the dining room.
+I’m off to get ready’ and with that, he walked out of the dining room.
 Michael was now alone at the table with Kate.

 Michael said casually, ‘Richard’s a nice lad isn’t he?’